-- Literacy, numeracy and science inquiry data from school based assessments (e.g., asTTle tests, PAT) - NCEA and endorsement data (English, mathematics and science) - · Observations of teacher lessons - Questionnaires for teachers, students and parents/caregivers - Student online discussion board activity
+- Literacy, numeracy and science inquiry data from school based assessments (e.g., e-asTTle, PAT); - Observations of teacher lessons; - Questionnaires for teachers, students and parents/caregivers; - · Student online discussion board activity.

 There will be the opportunity to participate in a further two studies which offer specific focus on 21st century skill development through family guidance and digital tools (games).
 Researchers will contact you at a later date to discuss this opportunity.